Save up to 40% on your home improvements

 Average Prices For A House

 A costs start on average between £3,000 and £5,000 for a whole house.
-As double glazing prices vary between the size of the individual windows, they will also fluctuate based on the size of your property.
-This is because how much your double glazing costs will need to take into account how many windows you have, what size and style they are, and any customisation options you will need to complement your home.
+As window costs vary between the size of the individual windows, they will also fluctuate based on the size of your property.
+This is because how much your costs will need to take into account how many windows you have, what size and style they are, and any customisation options you will need to complement your home.
 The cost of double glazing a 3-bed semi-detached house for example will fall somewhere between £5000 – £7000.
 These prices are just a guideline and can vary depending on window material, hardware options and size.

 How Will Accessories & Hardware Affect Double Glazing Cost?